Mount Olivet United Methodist Church: 20th century

-Among those buried in the Mount Olivet cemetery is Sue Landon Vaughan, one of the founders of Decoration Day (now Memorial Day), who in 1865 began the practice of decorating the graves of Civil War dead, both Confederate and Union.

-The church is a United Methodist Church.
+21st century

+On January 24, 2004, the Arlington County Board issued a proclamation commemorating the church’s 150th anniversary and recognizing that “Mount Olivet’s members continue to play an active and vital role in the Arlington community, contributing human and financial resources to a myriad of charitable organizations in Arlington and other communities throughout the country and the world”.

 As of June 30, 2007, the church had a membership of 1,262 and an average Sunday worship attendance of 411.
-On January 24, 2004, the Arlington County Board issued a proclamation commemorating the church’s 150th anniversary and recognizing that “Mount Olivet’s members continue to play an active and vital role in the Arlington community, contributing human and financial resources to a myriad of charitable organizations in Arlington and other communities throughout the country and the world”.